Battlefleet Gothic: Armada 2: Reception

 Battlefleet Gothic: Armada 2 has received generally favorable reviews with a 77/100 on Metacritic.

 Tom Senior of PC Gamer awarded it a score of 84 out of 100, and said the game is "an absorbing space strategy game" and "one of the most authentic attempts to capture the grandiosity of Warhammer 40,000".

-Daniele Dolce of The Games Machine said: "There’s a lot of content here, but the many technical issues, the poor balancing between the twelve factions, and the many features missing from its direct predecessor make Battlefleet Gothic: Armada 2 an underwhelming experience."
+Daniele Dolce of The Games Machine said: "There's a lot of content here, but the many technical issues, the poor balancing between the twelve factions, and the many features missing from its direct predecessor make Battlefleet Gothic: Armada 2 an underwhelming experience."

-Alexander Williams of Strategy Gamer summarized: "It’s a solid but not exceptional middle-of-the-road game with some UI hang-ups but a wide variety of factions and a solid amount of the old 40K charm."
+Alexander Williams of Strategy Gamer summarized: "It's a solid but not exceptional middle-of-the-road game with some UI hang-ups but a wide variety of factions and a solid amount of the old 40K charm."

-The game was included in Eurogamer's list of "The best Warhammer 40k games to play in 2022".
+The game was included in Eurogamers list of "The best Warhammer 40k games to play in 2022".
 PC Gamer listed the game eight on its list of best Warhammer 40,000 games, calling it "a hell of a spectacle".